General terms and conditions of Leroma GmbH

 From the onset of default, the buyer owes the seller default interest in addition to the purchase price.
 If a consumer is involved in the purchase contract, either as a buyer or seller, the interest rate is 5% above the base rate.
 For purchase contracts between entrepreneurs, the interest rate is 9% above the base rate.

-At www.bundesbank.de, the current base rates can be determined.
+www.bundesbank.de, the current base rates can be determined.